Service management for business teams

 About this guide

-For this guide to be effective, we recommend reading the ITSM Solution Delivery Guide and the Use Cases and Reference Architecture overview.
+For this guide to be effective, we recommend reading the ITSM Solution Delivery Guide and Overview of ITSM use cases and reference architecture.

 The guide provides a comprehensive overview of delivering and implementing Atlassian tools and IT Service Management (ITSM) using a standardized delivery process through an opinionated view, leveraging best practices.
 It is written for those about to set up a Jira Service Management (JSM) implementation project.